marouenbg/Bioinformatics/README.md

 HeliStatistiX is a python v2.7 tool that allows to compute tilt angles of helices and packing angles of helices in interactions, mainly.

+The full results of the analysis are part of Chapter 2 of my [Pharm.D. thesis [FR].](https://github.com/marouenbg/marouenbg.github.io/blob/master/documents/These_MBG_Final.pdf)

 Contact: marouen.b.guebila@gmail.com

 ## Input